Trackers and real-time Reports¶

 Charts renderer allows to add charts in your report.
 Tuleap provides four kind of graphs: pie, bar, gantt and burndown charts.

-Warning!
-If you’re dealing with big projects and your dates spread on several years, don’t display your gantt chart by day.
+If you’re dealing with big projects and your dates spread on several years, don’t display your Gantt chart by day.
 The chart will be too large.
-Please chnage the time scale to week, month or year.
+Please change the time scale to week, month or year.

 Updating/removing a renderer¶